DoctorKhan/The-Human-Experiment-Book/src/10_chariot_conquerers/030_bloodline_hunt.md

 As I compiled this evidence, one question kept me awake at night: If humans were domesticated by hybrid god-kings, and those god-kings were eliminated in systematic resets, who was running the management system now?

 The answer, I realized, lay in understanding the original source of the hybrid bloodlines.
-I had to trace them back to their origins - back to the world before the flood, when gods supposedly walked among humans.
+I had to trace them back to their origins—back to the world before the flood, when Reges supposedly walked among humans.

 That investigation would reveal the true architects of human domestication and the ongoing management system that shapes our world today.